ChetanRaj0428-1998/Web-Devlopment/http/README.md

-# Creating a Fake Backend/ Local Backend Server using JSON-server and using HTTP methods to perform CRUD operation using Angular
+# Creating a Fake Backend/ Local Backend Server using JSON-server and using HTTP methods to perform CRUD operation in Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.